 How to grill: Once potatoes are almost cooked, slice in half and grill over medium heat for a few minutes per side to get those beautiful grill marks and flavor.
 You can also slice into coins and grill for the loaded potato “chips” vibe.

-For those of you who want a filling vegetarian dish, grilled mushrooms are the way to go.
+For a filling vegetarian dish, grilled mushrooms are the way to go.
 You can opt for larger mushrooms like portobellos and oyster for meaty burger vibes, but if you're using a grill pan, try grilling smaller mushrooms like criminis and shiitakes.
 Since there are no grates to fall through, you can easily slice these 'shrooms up and use for fajitas and tacos.

 How to grill: For portobellos, brush each side with oil and sprinkle with salt and pepper.
 Add to the grill over medium heat, turning once, until the exterior is charred and crispy, 5–7 minutes.
-For smaller mushrooms, cut into ½”-thick slices and toss with olive oil, salt, and pepper in a bowl before adding to the grill pan over medium heat, turning once until lightly charred and tender, 2–4 minutes.
-If you're using a regular grill, you can put them in foil so they don't fall through the grates.
+For smaller mushrooms, cut into ½ inch-thick slices and toss with olive oil, salt, and pepper in a bowl before adding to the grill pan over medium heat, turning once until lightly charred and tender, 2–4 minutes.
+If you’re using a regular grill, place in foil so they don’t fall through the grates.

 Grilling peppers is one of the easiest ways to add color and texture to a dish.
 Like zucchini, bell peppers both tenderize and caramelize by releasing juices, creating ultra-sweet bites that pair well in salads, tacos, or fajitas.
 Smaller and spicier peppers, like shishitos, tend to blister and slightly tenderize but mostly keep their shape and crunch.
 They also lose some of their heat in the process, making them a nice crispy dipper—try them with our Caesar dip!